swirldev/swirlify/cran-comments.md

-## Resubmission

-This is a resubmission.
-In this version I have:

-* Single quoted 'swirl' in the DESCRIPTION Title.
-* Fixed the LICENSE file.
-* Imported utils and associated functions.
-* Removed 'library for R' language in the Description section of the DESCRIPTION file.

 ## Release summary

-This is the second attempted CRAN release of swirlify 0.4.
+This is the first attempted CRAN release of swirlify 0.4.1.
+This release is in response to an email from Uwe Ligges indicating that file.size() is not compatible with versions of R older than 3.2.0.
+The minimum required version of R has been updated in the DESCRIPTION file.

 ## Test environments